Wiking Modellbau

 Wiking's Czechoslovak Tatra 87 shows the company's propensity for creative model choices.

 Wiking Modellbau is a German manufacturer of scale models in H0 scale and N scale originally made as accessories for model train sets.
-Founded in 1932 by Freidrich Karl Peltzer, now it is owned by German Siku Toys.
+Founded in 1932 by Friedrich Karl Peltzer, now it is owned by German Siku Toys.

 Founded in 1932, traditionally the company was based post-World War II in West Berlin.
 Later factories were also used in Buer (near Essen) and Kiel.
 Now owned by German Siku Toys, in Lüdenscheid, the company specializes in models of cars and trucks dating from the 1950s to the present day.
 Almost invariably models are produced in 1:87 "HO" scale.

 Pre War History

-Wiking was founded in 1932 by Freidrich Karl Peltzer who had built ships from cigar boxes in his youth.
+Wiking was founded in 1932 by Friedrich Karl Peltzer who had built ships from cigar boxes in his youth.
 Wiking's beginnings were in producing ship models in 1:1,250 scale.
 Before and during World War II these models, made of lead based zamac, were used by the German military for training and tactical planning.
 They were usually marked "Wiking Modell" on their bases.
 The ships were accompanied by Modell-Hafen (Model Harbors) which were wood representations of piers, buildings and oil facilities to assist in attack training.
 The military also used new plane models in 1:200 scale beginning in 1934-35, and the so-called Wehrmachtsmodelle (1937–38) of military vehicles and artillery, were issued in 1:200 scale.
 Beginning in 1938, the planes and some of the ships were made of plastic.